-New section 320.105 of the Code makes it an offence to receive a financial or other material benefit74 in the knowledge that the benefit is being obtained, directly or indirectly, through the provision of conversion therapy.
-Persons convicted under this section may be sentenced on summary conviction for up to two years less a day or on indictment to up to two years' imprisonment.
+New section 320.105 of the Code makes it an offence to receive a financial or other material benefit in the knowledge that the benefit is being obtained, directly or indirectly, through the provision of conversion therapy.
+Persons convicted under this section may be sentenced to imprisonment for up to two years less a day on summary conviction or for up to two years on indictment.

-New sections 320.104 and 320.105 use the same language as the offences included in sections 286.2 and 286.4 of the Code, which respectively prohibit the provision of sexual services for material benefit and the advertising of sexual services.75 Those provisions form part of Canada's approach to prostitution: certain activities are criminalized to deter and denounce the practice, but other elements are not prohibited in order to achieve other goals, such as the protection of sex workers.
+New sections 320.104 and 320.105 mostly use the same language as the offences included in sections 286.2 and 286.4 of the Code, which respectively prohibit the provision of sexual services for material benefit and the advertising of sexual services.
+Those provisions form part of Canada's approach to prostitution: certain activities are criminalized to deter and denounce the practice, but other elements are not prohibited in order to achieve other goals, such as the protection of sex workers.

-As explained above, the new offences do not criminalize the provision of conversion therapy to a consenting adult when there is no exchange of money or other material benefit.
+As explained in section 1.1 of this Legislative Summary, the new offences do not criminalize the provision of conversion therapy to a consenting adult when there is no exchange of money or other material benefit.
 Furthermore, the receipt of conversion therapy services is not criminalized, whether for adults or minors.
 Minister Lametti and the Department of Justice have commented on the type of conduct that is and is not intended to be criminalized by the bill.
-The Department of Justice indicates that:
+The Department of Justice indicates that

-These new offences would not criminalise private conversations in which personal views on sexual orientation, sexual feelings or gender identity are expressed such as where teachers, school counsellors, pastoral counsellors, faith leaders, doctors, mental health professionals, friends or family members provide support to persons struggling with their sexual orientation, sexual feelings, or gender identity.76
+[t]hese new offences would not criminalise private conversations in which personal views on sexual orientation, sexual feelings or gender identity are expressed such as where teachers, school counsellors, pastoral counsellors, faith leaders, doctors, mental health professionals, friends or family members provide support to persons struggling with their sexual orientation, sexual feelings, or gender identity.

-Those points were repeated by the minister when he commented in a press conference that "supportive" persons "need not fear engaging in conversations about someone's identity - discussions that are often critical to personal development."
-77
+These points were repeated by the Minister when he commented in a press conference that "supportive" persons "need not fear engaging in conversations about someone's identity - discussions that are often critical to personal development."